paizy-hub/Cyberguard-Framework/readme.md

 - Confirm Nmap is correctly installed.
 - Check database connection settings.
 - Ensure all required modules are installed.
+- For Arch Linux users: If using MariaDB, ensure it's properly configured and running before starting the application.

 ## Team Members